 fast field.
 It is the equivalent of doc values in Lucene.
 Fast fields are required to compute aggregates over the documents matching a query.
 They can also allow some advanced types of filtering.

-The index config controls how to map your JSON object to a Quickwit document and, for each field, define whether it should be stored, indexed, or be a fast field.
+You can configure your index to control how to map your JSON object to a Quickwit document and, for each field, define whether it should be stored, indexed, or be a fast field.
 Learn how to configure your index

 A split is a small piece of an index identified by a UUID.
 For each split, Quickwit adds up a

 hotcache file along with index files.
-This hotcache is what makes it possible for the searchers to open a split in less than 60ms, even on high latency storage.
+This hotcache is what makes it possible for Searchers to open a split in less than 60ms, even on high latency storage.

 - the split state which indicates if the split is ready for search